-‘General Hospital’ Spoilers: Nik & Ava Begin Scheming, Liz and Franco Get Caught Up In It
+‘General Hospital’ Spoilers: Nik & Ava Begin Scheming, Liz And Franco Get Caught Up In It

 — General Hospital (@GeneralHospital) February 11, 2020

-Spoilers had said that Liz and Franco would be caught in the middle of Nik and Ava’s marriage and it looks like that that is beginning to take place starting this week.
+Spoilers said that Liz and Franco would be caught in the middle of Nik and Ava’s marriage and it looks like that that is beginning to take place starting this week.
 On the other side of the coin, Ava will be very interested on Monday to hear from Franco that Nik and Liz had an affair in the past.
 That may just work to her advantage somehow.

 Franco is not the only friend that Ava has these days as she has been confiding in her new BFF, Nina Reeves.
 The two ladies have been a strange sort of comfort to each other and have been giving the other one advice on their men.
 Nikolas is also expected to open up to Liz, most likely about all that is going on in his marriage.
 He may even reveal what he plans on doing about Ava.